Back to Impacts

 Health impacts of obesity: an overview

-Obesity is a major risk factor for various diseases including cardiovascular disease, Type 2 diabetes, chronic kidney disease, at least 13 types of cancer, dementia and Alzheimer’s Disease.
+Obesity is a major risk factor for various diseases including cardiovascular disease, Type 2 diabetes, chronic kidney disease, liver disease, at least 13 types of cancer and dementia.

 Key Evidence